 The application number consists of nine digits.
 The first two digits (from left to right) of the application number indicate the filing year.
 The last digit is a check digit.
-The remaining six digits in between are used for consecutively numbering the applications in the order in which they arrive at the place of filing, starting from a the lowest number within a specific range of six-digit numbers.
+The remaining six digits in between are used for consecutively numbering the applications in the order in which they arrive at the place of filing, starting from the lowest number within a specific range of six-digit numbers.
 The specific range reflects the place of filing.
 Where applicable, the range is subdivided into two ranges in order to distinguish between paper and online filings.

-The above also applies to For international applications designating "EP" (Euro-PCT applications), albeit that for these applications a the dedicated range for the above-mentioned six-digit number within the application number is used uses "7", "8" or "9" as the third digit and which does not reflect the place and method of filing.
+For international applications designating "EP" (Euro-PCT applications), the dedicated range for the above-mentioned six-digit number within the application number uses "7", "8" or "9" as the third digit and does not reflect the place and method of filing.